Last Updated: June 5, 2026

 Journal questions:

-Review Adopt PM/Software Standards Best Practices (5 minutes)
+Review Best Practices for Activity 4 (5 minutes)

 Best practices in project management, including Microsoft Project, refer to a set of proven techniques, methods, or processes recognized as effective and efficient in achieving project objectives.
 These practices have evolved through the collective experiences of project managers and organizations across various industries.
 They are considered the most reliable and successful approach to managing projects and can be applied in different environments.
 When incorporating Microsoft Project into project management workflows, several specific best practices can further enhance project initiation, planning, execution, closing, and control.